The-Back-Room/The-Back-Room.github.io/docs/windows-themes/sfw/deskthemepacks/macos.md

 ---
 title: MacOS
 description: MacOS themes ported to Windows 10 and 11
-has_toc: false
 parent: SFW Themes
 grand_parent: Windows Themes
 permalink: /windows-themes/sfw/deskthemepacks/macos
 ---

-## MacOS

-MacOS themes ported to Windows 10 and 11

 > [!NOTE]
 > These themes should work without problems on all versions of Windows from Windows 8 onwards.